accentor/web/README.md

 1. No support for a codec: Not all browsers support all codecs, see [MDN](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs) for a detailed guide.
 2. Faulty encoding: a file that isn't encoded correctly might play in one browser, but not in another.
 (For example, Chromium-based browsers seems to be stricter to FLAC than FF)
 3. Problems with the browser: A browser can always have an internal problem with playback.
 Most notable [Firefox < 76 had problems playing FLAC.](https://bugzilla.mozilla.org/show_bug.cgi?id=1528265)

+## Memory usage
+Since the frontend stores all tracks, albums, artists, ... locally, the memory usage will grow as your collection grow.
+At the moment we can keep memory usage below 100MB for substantial libraries.
+We'll continue to monitor this, so the memory usage doesn't grow more than necessary.